sirius2k/voca-printing/frontend/README.md

 # voca-printing-frontend

-> Simple frontend project for the voca-printing
+> A simple frontend project for Voca Printing

 ## Build Setup